 PUCV has a student medical center and free dental care as well as agreements with most major medical centers for emergency assistance.
-Dental care is not available to international students.

-Unidad de Beneficios (UBE) Medical Center
+Please note that dental care is not available to international students.

-Yungay # 2872, Segundo Piso, Valparaíso Phone: 2274106 or 2274111 ube@ucv.cl
+Unidad de Beneficios (UBE) Medical Center Yungay # 2872, Segundo Piso, Valparaíso Phone: 2274106 or 2274111 ube@ucv.cl